Il-Maqluba

 God tore the ground beneath the bad hamled and sent the inhabitants crashing through to hell.
 But they were so evil that not even hell could hold them, and in desperation the devil threw the depraved sinners with a huge junk of earth and trees, out of hell and back into the night sky.
 The tangled mass of rock, vegetation and godless souls landed in the sea and thus created Filfla.

 There are numerous variations to this legend.
-Sometime the warner was a man, sometimes it was a nun.
-Also the event was accompanied by a storm, a tempest, an earthquake or whatever.
+Sometimes the warner was a man, sometimes it was a nun.
+Also, the event was accompanied by a storm, a tempest, an earthquake or whatever.
 Or the chapel already existed and the collapse stopped right in front of it.
 Or the place of the chapel was the place where the good woman lived and was spared, and later the chapel was built at this place.
 The hamlet is called tal-Maqluba or Hal-Lew.

 And then there is the story of Phoenician wells or probably cisterns.